FHantke/brave-browser-wiki/Stripping-IP-addresses.md

 # Brave News

 Proxied images in Brave News [use a private CDN](https://brave.com/blog/brave-private-cdn/) which prevents Brave from associating IP addresses with specific image requests.
+Our proxy configuration [can be verified by users](https://brave.com/blog/published-proxy-config/).

 # Private Advertising Analytics